se-edu/se-book/testCaseDesign/introduction/what/q-essay-minesweeper.md

 <panel header=":lock::key: Exhaustive testing in Minesweeper">
 <question has-input="true">

-Explain the why exhaustive testing is not practical using the example of testing `Logic#newGame()` operation in the Minesweeper game.
+Explain the why exhaustive testing is not practical using the example of testing `newGame()` operation in the `Logic` class of a Minesweeper game.

 <div slot="answer">